morauszkia/coding-notes/languages.md

     details: A shell (command line interpreter) used on Unix-based systems that lets you interact with your computer by typing commands
     link: "bash"
   - icon:
+      src: "/assets/icons/Python.svg"
+    title: Python
+    details: A high-level, interpreted programming language known for its readability, simplicity, and vast ecosystem of libraries and frameworks
+    link: "python"
+  - icon:
       src: "/assets/icons/JavaScript.svg"
       alt: "JavaScript logo"
     title: JavaScript